bonsai-rx/docs/README.md

 With DocFX, articles are written in [Markdown](https://dotnet.github.io/docfx/docs/markdown.html?tabs=linux%2Cdotnet) and rendered with the [Markdig](https://github.com/xoofx/markdig) parsing engine that supports additional markdown extensions.
 When writing articles, please follow the [MSDN writing tips](https://learn.microsoft.com/en-us/style-guide/global-communications/writing-tips).
 In particular:

-- Keep article and section titles short and succint so that the table of contents that appears on the left and right sidebar are easier to read (and also to assist in machine translation)
+- Keep article and section titles short and succinct so that the table of contents that appears on the left and right sidebar are easier to read (and also to assist in machine translation)
 - Reuse operator names, properties, and descriptions in the articles and titles (do not use synonyms) so that readers may more easily follow and refer to them.
 - Use the imperative style i.e. "Link hardware triggers" rather than "Linking hardware triggers".